wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

    * <a target="_blank" href="https://www.amazon.com/MASTERING-XBOX-Comprehensive-Understanding-Microsofts/dp/B0CMVN5KNW/">$10.99</a> MASTERING XBOX SERIES X: A Comprehensive Guide to Understanding Microsoft's Next-Gen Console and Game Pass Subscription Service
    <br /><br />

-Game:
+Fast internet - WARNING: Some users report that downloads take 2 hours.

+Game license:
    * <a target="_blank" href="https://www.amazon.com/Microsoft-Flight-Simulator-Anniversary-Premium/dp/B0BJH5T8LV/">$119.99</a> Microsoft Flight Simulator 40th Anniversary – Premium Deluxe – Xbox Series X\|S, Windows [Digital Code].
    <br /><br />

-   For more airports and aircraft, go from Standard to Deluxe to Premium Deluxe for $30 each step.
+   * For more airports and aircraft, go from Standard to Deluxe to Premium Deluxe for $30 each step.

-   Additional aircraft can be purchased in-game for $15 each.
+   * Additional aircraft can be purchased in-game for $15 each.

+Microsft Game Pass subscription:
+   * <a target="_blank" href="https://www.xbox.com/en-US/xbox-game-pass">Xbox Game Pass</a> is a subscription service from Microsoft for use with its Xbox Series X\|S and Xbox One consoles and Windows 10 PCs.
+   <br /><br />

 Windows PC instead of XBox console
 Running on Windows 10/11 requires a fast CPU with plenty of drive space and a powerful video card.